zaselalk/CipherSquadRuhuna_GovConnect/README.md

-# GovConnect - The Only Portal for All Government Services
+# GovConnect - Your Gateway to All Government Services

 GovConnect is a comprehensive government service portal that enables citizens to access various government services online.
 The platform provides different interfaces for citizens, officers, administrators, and analysts.